lauramayfox/latouchehotel/README.md

 # La Touche History

-An exciting new archive website to document the past and present of a legendary Wicklow landmark, The La Touche Hotel in Co.
+An exciting new archive website to document the past and present of a legendary landmark, The La Touche Hotel in Greystones, Co.
 Wicklow.
 This site formally known as The Grand Hotel, later to be renamed The La Touche Hotel has been the center of Greystones history for decades.
 I hope to provide a clear oversight on the history, with a user-friendly experience guiding the reader through the various reading and visual learning sections and leave them